-• brian maass
+brian maass

-• Real Estate Is Best for Living In—Not Investing
+Real Estate Is Best for Living In - Not Investing

 Why Berkshire Hathaway Has Quietly Outperformed Homes Everywhere

-When most people think of “building wealth,” real estate usually sits near the top of the list.
+When most people think of building wealth, real estate usually sits near the top of the list.
 The reasoning feels intuitive: houses appreciate over time, you build equity as you pay down the mortgage, and home values often rise dramatically in dollar terms.
-It’s comforting to look at Zillow and see your home “worth” more than when you bought it.
-But here’s the catch: measuring in U.S. dollars is a deceptive yardstick.
-Dollars themselves depreciate over time, and what looks like growth can be an illusion.
-The real test is whether your asset outpaces the very best alternatives—investments that compound wealth at exceptional rates.
-By that standard, real estate has been one of the weakest performers.
+It's comforting to look at Zillow and see your home "worth" more than when you bought it.

 Berkshire Hathaway vs. Real Estate

-Take Berkshire Hathaway (BRK.A) as a proxy for elite long-term investment.
-For decades, Berkshire’s compounded annual return has dwarfed the average U.S. home’s appreciation.
-Even in recent years, when housing prices surged in nominal terms, they still lag far behind Berkshire stock.
-Homes have “appreciated” in USD largely because the dollar is being debased.
-The average house that might be “worth” $500,000 today is really just reflecting inflation.
-Measured in BRK.A shares, homes are actually depreciating.
-A home that cost 1 share of Berkshire in 1990 now costs only a fraction of a share.
-The house didn’t outperform—it underperformed massively.
+Take Berkshire Hathaway as a proxy for elite long term investing.
+For decades, Berkshire's compounded annual return has dwarfed the average U.S. home's appreciation.
+Even during the recent housing boom, when prices surged in nominal terms, they still lagged far behind Berkshire stock.
+Homes have "appreciated" in USD largely because the dollar is being debased.
+The average house that might be "worth" $500,000 today is really just reflecting inflation, not genuine wealth creation.
+Measured in Berkshire shares, homes are actually depreciating.
+A home that cost the equivalent of one share of BRK.A in 1990 now costs only a fraction of a share.
+The house didn't outperform.
+It underperformed massively.

 Consumption vs. Investment